shekhar2010us/kubernetes_teach_git/ex2/pod_deploy_service.md

 ```
 Check for the running pods, deploy, svc, rs
 ```
-$ kubectl get po,deploy,rs -o wide -w  # -w is like watch option to see see the changes happening
+$ kubectl get pod -o wide -w
+# -w is like watch option to see see the changes happening
 ```